- Employee benefits

 You don’t have to claim contributions you receive from others as gross income on your annual federal tax return.
 However, UC’s contribution to your HSA is subject to California income tax.

-For 2025, the IRS limits HSA contributions to $4,300 for individual coverage and $8,550 for family coverage.
-For 2026, the IRS limits HSA contributions to $4,400 for individual coverage and $8,750 for family coverage.
-People age 55 and over can make an additional “catch-up” contribution of $1,000.
+For 2025, the IRS limits annual HSA contributions to $4,300 for individual coverage and $8,550 for family coverage.
+This includes UC’s contribution of up to $500 for individual coverage and up to $1,000 for family coverage.

 Yes, and the interest is tax-free.
 HealthEquity calculates, compounds and credits interest monthly.
 The interest rate is based on your account balance.
 For current rates see the interest rate page in the HealthEquity online resource center.